lala010addict/lala010addict.github.io/_posts/2015-11-14-flickr-API.md

 ---
 I recently made a photo porfolio generator using Flickr API and Angular.
 The <a href = "https://www.flickr.com/services/api/">documentation of Flickr API </a>is very well written and easy to use.

+You can get a Flickr API key from <a href ='https://www.flickr.com/services/apps/create/apply>here</a>.

-here is an example using the <a href="https://www.flickr.com/services/api/flickr.photosets.getList.html"> flickr.photosets.getList</a> method:
+Here is an example using the <a href="https://www.flickr.com/services/api/flickr.photosets.getList.html"> flickr.photosets.getList</a> method:
 <pre><code>

   var findPhotoSetByUser = "https://api.flickr.com/services/rest/" + // connect to the Flickr API